audiomuze/tagminder/README.md

 tagminder lets you automatically address these sorts of issues and does a lot of cleanup work that is difficult to do at scale or consistently using a tagger.
 It delivers consistent and repeatable results, whether you're handling 1,000 or 1,000,000 tracks; this is simply an impossible task prone to inconsistency and human error when tackled via a tagger.

 ### Preserve your prior work
 tagminder takes your existing tags as a given, not trying to second guess you by replacing your metadata with externally sourced metadata, but rather it looks for common issues in your metadata and solves those automatically where it is possible to get a reliable result.
-It also leverages existing metadata related to tracks and contributors already in your library to enrich albums without for e.g. composer metadata or tracks/albums without any genre metadata.
+It also leverages existing metadata related to tracks and contributors already in your library to enrich albums without e.g. composer metadata or tracks/albums without any genre metadata.

 ### MusicBrainz aware